BladeRunnerJS/scaling-js-apps/services/input_services.md

 * There's a [visible binding](http://knockoutjs.com/documentation/visible-binding.html)
 that can ensure an element is only shown based on a condition e.g. if the `feedbackMessage` is not empty.
+* You can directly call `userRetrievalFailed` on the View Model to simulate failure.
+Or you can ensure you haven't set a current user on the service.

 ## Sending a Message using the Chat Service